+Poach the shrimp.
 Add the shrimp to the poaching liquid and cook them just for a couple of minutes.
 They cook very quickly so it’s important that you watch them closely and don’t walk away.
-Once they are nice and pink and beginning to curl, transfer them the ice bath.
-Serve chilled, garnished with minces parsley and with a side of homemade cocktail sauce.
+Once they are nice and pink and just beginning to curl, transfer them the ice bath.
+Serve chilled, garnished with minced parsley and with a side of homemade cocktail sauce.

 If you’re able to buy raw shrimp from the butcher that’s already been peeled and deveined like we are, do that!
 However, if it comes with the shell still on, you’ll need to know how to peel and devein it.
 Never fear, it’s easier than you might think.
 In fact there’s something weirdly satisfying and primal about it.